The Importance of Typography

 A poor selection of fonts can transmit chaos and push the audience away, while a difficult-to-read font is a significant communication barrier.

-Great typography selection is in tune with the brand messaging and tone —it sets the ground for what the brand wants you to think of it and allows people to connect better with your intentions.
+Great typography selection is in tune with the brand's messaging and tone — it sets the ground for what the brand wants you to think of it and allows people to connect better with its intentions.

 Serif typography communicates a serious, traditional tone.
 It can convey elegance, craft, and attention to detail.